 Jukeboxes.
 Obtained through the Jukebox Licensing Office (a licensing clearinghouse for jukebox users), a jukebox license agreement permits the public performance of all musical compositions in the repertories of ASCAP, BMI and SESAC.
-The yearly license costs $350.
+It does not cover the repertory of GMR.
+The yearly license costs varies, depending on the number of boxes licensed by the business or jukebox vendor.
 If you lease a jukebox, the vendor is responsible for licensing.
 The agreement must be submitted before March 15 of each year.
 If the jukebox license agreement is not obtained on a timely basis, separate agreements are required from each of the organizations.
 The jukebox license agreement covers music only from the jukebox and not from other sources, such as live entertainment, recorded music or tapes (or a video jukebox).
 Licensing additional uses and music from other sources is always the responsibility of the operator whether the jukebox is leased or owned by the operator.
 Separate agreements from each of the organizations are necessary if there is an admission or cover charge, or if a jukebox is operated in any manner other than coin activation by patrons, or as specified in the copyright law.
-For more information, contact the Jukebox Licensing Office at 1700 Hayes St., Suite 201, Nashville, TN 37209 or 800.955.5853.
+For more information, contact the Jukebox Licensing Office at 2 Music Square West, Nashville, TN, 37203 or firstname.lastname@example.org or 615-727-5366.

 Live performances.
 Whenever live musical entertainment is performed, the operator of the establishment, not the entertainer, is liable to any and all organizations whose music is played.
 This is true even if the operator has no voice in the selection of songs and even when musicians play an organization’s songs after being instructed not to.
 Thus, when live entertainment is provided, it will always be more difficult to limit the liability to only one organization.